Why is recycling important?

 How can I dispose of a TELEVISION or other ELECTRONICS?

-Vigo County Solid Waste has periodic E Waste Days.
-Please watch the calendar on the website for the next event.
+Vigo County Solid Waste has E Waste recycling every Tuesday and Wednesday from 9am-3pm.
 At this time a tv will cost $20 to dispose of while other electronics such as computer monitors, stereos, cell phones, speakers and radios are accepted at no cost.

 Is wrapping paper recyclable?